waynemunro/document-generation-solution-accelerator/README.md

  ### VS Code Dev Containers

-A related option is VS Code Dev Containers, which will open the project in your local VS Code using the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):
+You can run this solution in VS Code Dev Containers, which will open the project in your local VS Code using the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):

 1. Start Docker Desktop (install it if not already installed)
 2. Open the project: